jia-xinyu/Caracal_Teensy/README.md

 * Remove or uncomment all `Serial.print` or `Serial.println` functions since they affect threads running

-* Debug MATLAB and Python version of high-level examples
+* Debug Python version of high-level examples